simonmichael/hledger_site/src/index.md

 (It it looks verbose, note we often use auto-completion, or generate entries automatically from bank data.
 You can also use shorter account names or aliases.)
 -->

-Save the above in your journal file, using a text editor.
+Save this as your journal file, using a text editor.
 Or, run `hledger add` or `hledger web`, and record these transactions interactively (you can skip the comments).

 ### 3. Run reports

-Now you can see reports, such as a balance sheet - what you own and owe.
+Now you can see reports, such as a balance sheet, showing what you own and owe.
-(If you used non-english account names, you might need [declarations](#4-add-declarations-optional) first.)
+(If you used non-english account names, you might need [declarations](#4-add-declarations-optional) first):
 ```cli
 $ hledger bs
 Balance Sheet 2023-02-15